materialsproject/MPenv/README.rst

 If you want to retain these changes, copy the files you need to another directory and copy them back after upgrading your environment.

-When you're ready to begin:
+When you're ready to begin (logged into Edison):

 1. Edit your ``.bashrc.ext`` file - look for the commented section referring to your environment name and delete that section.
 This will be rewritten when you reinstall the environment along with any new changes.